smirrebinx/book-club-nextjs/README.md

 **How It Works:**
 - Users type their search query in the input field
 - Click "Sök" (Search) button or press Enter to trigger the search
-- Fuzzy matching finds books even with typos (threshold: 0.3)
+- Fuzzy matching finds books even with typos (threshold: 0.4 for better tolerance)
 - Searches across **title**, **author**, and **description** fields simultaneously

 **Example Searches:**